ChaiBapchya/books/README.md

 4. The Best We Could Do, by Thi Bui.
 (Vietnam War family)
 5. The Sympathizer, by Viet Thanh Nguyen
 6. Energy and Civilization: A History, by Vaclav Smil
+7. Study of Civilization - Will and Ariel Durant
 ### Technical
 1. Gentle Introduction to Apache Spark
 2. Grokking Deep Learning - Andrew Trask